satori-hq/spearmint-docs/docs/quickstart/create-nft-series.md

 # Create an NFT Series

+This is your NFT "definition".
+It will define what your NFT is and the media that it represents.

 First you need to find out the `[CONTRACT_ID]` of your collection.
 You can do that by getting a list of your collections.
 #### Example: